 The M-files introduced below remove the requirement that the new classes in $\mathcal{P}t$ are formed by uniting only existing classes in $\mathcal{P}{t-1}$ .
 Although class contiguity is maintained with respect to the same object order in the partitions identified, the requirement that the classes be nested is relaxed so that if a class is present in $\mathcal{P}{t-1}$ , it will no longer need to appear either as a class by itself or be properly contained within some class in $\mathcal{P}t$ .
-The M-files for constructing the collection of partitions respecting the given object order are called partitionfnd\averages.m and partitionfnd\diameters, and use DP to construct a set of partitions with from 1 to n ordered classes.
+The M-files for constructing the collection of partitions respecting the given object order are called partitionfnd\averages.m and partitionfnd\diameters.m, and use dynamic programming to construct a set of partitions with from 1 to n ordered classes.
 The criteria minimized is the maximum over clusters of the average or of the maximum proximity within subsets, respectively.
-In the alltt listing below, we note that the collection of partitions constructed using both M-files is actually hierarchical and produces exactly the same order-constrained classification we have been working with all along.
-This will not necessarily (or even usually) be the case for other data sets we might consider.
+In the verbatim listing below, we note that the collection of partitions constructed using partitionfnd\averages.m is actually hierarchical and produces the same order-constrained classification we have been working with all along; partitionfnd\diameters.m produces a "slightly non-hierarchical" set of partitions, and gives a larger vaf value of .7425 (compared to .7369 for the exact ultrametric).